cnandreu/animeopenings/README.md

 # AnimeOpenings

 Simple wrapper for openings.moe.
 This project not affiliated in any way with openings.moe.
+The icon used for the application is from [Anime Icons Pack 6 of 6](http://exo-02.deviantart.com/art/Anime-Icons-Pack-6-of-6-157430877) by [EXO-02](http://exo-02.deviantart.com/).

 # Features